-The College employs over 1,420 people on academic, support, hourly paid and management contracts.
+The College employs on average 1,441 people on academic, support, hourly paid and management contracts.

 Reputation

 The College has an excellent reputation locally and nationally.
 Maintaining a quality brand is essential for the College's success at attracting students and external relationships.